 What is coaching?

-My experience has been that most people do not grasp what I do for a living.
 I’ve been a life coach.
 I’ve been a business coach.
 I’ve been an executive coach.
 And yet, I get similar responses.

 "It's like therapy, right?"